-6. The RED Fund provides targeted investment for time-limited project-based activity led by providers.
-The fund supports:
+- 5. The RED Fund provides targeted investment for time-limited project-based activity led by providers.
+The fund supports: - Activities contributing to Government and UKRI policy priorities for research and knowledge exchange - both short and longer-term - as reflected in the published priorities for the RED Fund. - b.
+Genuinely innovative approaches to the development of research and knowledge exchange in providers. - c.
+Collaboration between providers or between a provider and partners external to HE.

-- a.
-Activities contributing to Government and UKRI policy priorities both short and longer-term. - b.
-Innovative approaches to research and knowledge exchange in providers. - c.
-Collaboration between providers or between a provider and partners external to HE. - Risk sharing where there are financial contributions, and investments/leverage from appropriate partners and beneficiaries - and support for higher risk activities. - e.
-Additionality activity that would not otherwise happen without our investment. - 7.
+- d.
+Risk sharing where there are financial contributions, and investments/leverage from appropriate partners and beneficiaries - and support for higher risk activities. - e.
+Additionality activity that would not otherwise happen without our investment. - 6.
 The fund has key priority areas for investment.
 All bids must clearly fit with one of these priorities in order to be successful.
-To see the list of current priorities, please refer to the separate document on our website. - 8.
+To see the list of current priorities, please refer to the website. - 7.
 We may also issue calls for funding in specific policy areas which require targeted interventions and investment, and may use this mechanism to support a specific priority rather than take forward 'bottom up' bids in the same area.
-We may also use workshops/sandpits to provide more advice on our requirements for proposals in specific priority areas, in order to support high quality bids. - 9.
+We may also use workshops/sandpits to provide more advice on our requirements for proposals in specific priority areas, in order to support high quality bids. - 8.
 The fund's priorities will change and evolve regularly, in line with Government and UKRI priorities and development of our policies.
-We will advise: - · when priorities are changing; - our highest priorities for investment during a particular period; and we may note areas where we have sufficient existing projects in a particular area.
+We will advise: - when priorities are changing; - our highest priorities for investment during a particular period; and we may note areas where we have sufficient existing projects in a particular area.

-Our intention is to support the highest priority activities, and to provide a clear focus for bidders to help alleviate any wasted resources to help minimise burden on both bidders and the assessment process.
+Our intention is to support the highest priority activities, and to provide a clear focus for applicants to help minimise burden on both applicants and the assessment process.